Quickstart

 transformations-cli deploy <path>

-argument should point to a directory containing YAML manifests.
+The <path> argument should point to a directory containing YAML manifests.

-files, so you can organize your transformations into separate subdirectories.
+This directory is scanned recursively for *.yml and *.yaml files, so you can organize your transformations into separate subdirectories.

 Arg |